 Andover is a tiny borough located in the state of New Jersey.
 With a population of 581 people and two constituent neighborhoods, Andover is the 482nd largest community in New Jersey.
-Andover has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Andover was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Andover isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Andover are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Andover is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Andover is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Andover who work in office and administrative support (18.44%), sales jobs (11.95%), and maintenance occupations (9.09%).
+There are especially a lot of people living in Andover who work in office and administrative support (17.24%), sales jobs (15.52%), and teaching (8.37%).

-The education level of Andover citizens is substantially higher than the typical US community, as 29.80% of adults in Andover have at least a bachelor's degree.
+The overall education level of Andover is somewhat higher than in the average US city of 21.84%: 27.92% of adults 25 and older in the borough have at least a bachelor's degree.

-The per capita income in Andover in 2010 was $34,117, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $136,468 for a family of four.
-However, Andover contains both very wealthy and poor people as well.
+The per capita income in Andover in 2010 was $35,990, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $143,960 for a family of four.

+Andover is a somewhat ethnically-diverse borough.
 The people who call Andover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Andover residents report their race to be White, followed by Black or African-American.
-Andover also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.78% of the borough’s residents.
-Important ancestries of people in Andover include Italian, Irish, English, and Polish.
+Important ancestries of people in Andover include German, Irish, English, and Polish.